 One of the main reasons that people with cancer use shiatsu is that it makes them feel good.

-Generally, Shiatsu therapists believe that freeing your energy flow can help to lift your mood and improve your wellbeing.
-They promote the therapy as a natural way to help you relax and cope with:
+Generally, shiatsu therapists believe that freeing your energy flow can help to lift your mood and improve your wellbeing.
+They promote the therapy as a natural way to help you relax and cope with stress, anxiety, depression, pain and feeling sick (nausea).

-Some people with cancer say that it helps them cope better with their cancer and its treatment because it helps control symptoms and side effects such as:
+Some people with cancer say that it helps them cope better with their cancer and its treatment.
+They feel it helps them manage symptoms and side effects such as:

 - poor appetite